Diwali Foods 101: Best snacks and sweets in KL & Selangor for the festive season

 Basking in the legacy of almost three decades, Chelo’s Sweet Appam, formerly known as Om Shakthi Chelo’s Appam Stall, has entrenched itself as a culinary landmark in the community.
 It’s celebrated far and wide for its delightfully fluffy and lusciously flavourful appam that doesn’t pinch the pocket.

-Their speciality, the paal appam, is an exquisite creation steeped in luscious coconut milk that leaves a lingering taste on the palette.
+Their specialty, the paal appam, is an exquisite creation steeped in luscious coconut milk that leaves a lingering taste in the palette.
 Equally compelling is their brown sugar appam which is a gastronomic delight with its unique caramelised flavour, earning the admiration of even the most discerning bubble tea connoisseurs.

 Have the option to relish these delectable treats on the premises or take them away, but keep in mind that these sought-after delicacies often invite a queue.
 So, come prepared for a little wait, but rest assured, it’s worth every minute.